-Dr. Wyatt is an associate professor in Urologic Sciences at the University of British Columbia, and holds senior scientist roles at both the Vancouver Prostate Centre and BC Cancer.
-Dr. Wyatt earned his DPhil in genetics from the University of Oxford.
+Dr. Wyatt is an Associate Professor in Urologic Sciences at the University of British Columbia and serves as a Senior Scientist at both the Vancouver Prostate Centre and BC Cancer.
+He earned his DPhil in Genetics from the University of Oxford.

 Explore more of Dr. Wyatt's research at https://blogs.ubc.ca/wyattlab/